 So, how do we begin the process of changing this unprofessional view of our industry, aside from voicing our displeasure with the incessant price-focused shilling that passes for advertising that dominates the media?

-Note: The above was largely excerpted from my upcoming book “When Words Collide: Resolving Insurance Coverage and Claims Disputes.”
+Note: The above was largely excerpted from my book “When Words Collide: Resolving Insurance Coverage and Claims Disputes.”